iterative/dvc.org/content/docs/start/data-management/pipelines.md

 [to remote storage]: /doc/start/data-and-model-versioning#storing-and-sharing

-## Dependency graphs
+## Dependency graphs (DAG)

-By using `dvc stage add` multiple times, and specifying <abbr>outputs</abbr> of a stage as <abbr>dependencies</abbr> of another one, we can describe a sequence of commands which gets to a desired result.
-This is what we call a [dependency graph] and it's what forms a cohesive pipeline.
+By using `dvc stage add` multiple times to use <abbr>outputs</abbr> of a stage as <abbr>dependencies</abbr> of another one, we can describe a sequence of connected commands that gets to a desired result.
+This [dependency graph] (a Directed Acyclic Graph or DAG) is what forms a cohesive pipeline.

 Let's create a second stage chained to the outputs of `prepare`, to perform feature extraction: